-DESPORTES, HÉLÈNE, said to be the first white child born in New France, daughter of Pierre Desportes and Françoise Langlois; m.
-Guillaume Hébert 1634; d.
+DESPORTES, HÉLÈNE (Hébert; Morin), said to be the first white child born in New France, daughter of Pierre Desportes and Françoise Langlois; m.
+Guillaume Hébert in October 1634; m. secondly Noël Morin 9 Jan.
+1640 at Quebec; d.
 24 June 1675.

-Hélène’s second husband was Noël Morin (1616–80), a wheelwright, who became one of the early pioneers of Montmagny.
-Their son Germain* was consecrated to the priesthood by Mgr Laval* in September l665, the first Canadian-born priest.
-Another son, Jean-Baptiste (1645–94) was a member of the Conseil Souverain.
+Hélène, having been widowed, married on 9 Jan.
+1640 in the parish of Notre-Dame de Québec Noël Morin (1616–80), a wheelwright who became one of the early pioneers of Montmagny.
+Their son Germain* was consecrated to the priesthood by Mgr Laval* in September 1665, the first Canadian-born priest.
+Another son, Jean-Baptiste (1645–94), was a member of the Conseil Souverain.
 A daughter, Marie*, was the first Canadian-born nun.

 Cite This Article

 Ethel M. G. Bennett, “DESPORTES, HÉLÈNE (Hébert; Morin),” in Dictionary of Canadian Biography, vol. 1, University of Toronto/Université Laval, 2003–, accessed March 30, 2023, http://www.biographi.ca/en/bio/desportes_helene_1E.html.

 The citation above shows the format for footnotes and endnotes according to the Chicago manual of style (16th edition).
 Information to be used in other citation formats: